demironmanx/gspread/docs/oauth2.rst

 For End Users: Using OAuth Client ID
 ------------------------------------

 This is the case where your application or a script is accessing spreadsheets on behalf of an end user.
-When you use this scenario, your application or a script will ask the end user (or yourself if you're running it) to grant access to the user's data.
+When you use this scenario, your application or a script will ask the end user (or yourself if you're running it) to grant access to the user's data. (use credentials.json)

 1. :ref:`enable-api-access` if you haven't done it yet.
 #.
 Go to "APIs & Services > OAuth Consent Screen."
 Click the button for "Configure Consent Screen".